The Indigo League (

 Naturally, newborn Pokemon are much smaller and weaker than their parents.
 But like many animals, with nurturing they grow quickly and are ready to battle in no time at all!

-Breeders and Trainers alike may do whatever they wish with their eggs or baby Pokemon.
-They may choose to keep and raise them themselves, give them away, or even sell them to other Trainers for a profit!
-Many Breeders make an entire career out of breeding and selling Eggs, especially after working hard to procure rare species of Pokemon that may not be easily obtained in the wild.
+Trainers may do whatever they wish with their eggs or baby Pokemon.
+They may choose to keep and raise them themselves, give them away, or even sell them to other trainers for a profit!
+Many trainers make an entire career out of breeding and selling Eggs, especially after working hard to procure rare species of Pokemon that may not be easily obtained in the wild.

 EVERY CLUTCH IS LIKE A BOX OF CHOCOLATES...